-The following students shall be eligible for the Force Majeure Allowance, Activism Grants, Top-level Sports- / Top-level Arts Grants:
+The following students shall be eligible for the Force Majeure Allowance, Activism Grants, Top-level Sports Grants and Top-level Arts Grants:

 - 1. Those for whom the CvB has determined that one or more of the recognized circumstances listed in Annex A have occurred, and - 2.
-Those enrolled in a fulltime UT Bachelor or Master programme and having paid the required tuition fee to the UT.
+Those enrolled in a fulltime funded UT Bachelors'- or Masters' programme or the two-year non-funded Masters' programme Geo-information Science and Earth Observation and having paid the required tuition fee to the UT.